sachinchoolur/lightGallery/site-astro/src/content/docs/web-share.md

 ## Updated share targets

--   The Twitter target is now **X**: links use the `x.com/intent/post` endpoint and the dropdown label defaults to `'X'`.
-Setting names, CSS classes and icons are unchanged (`lg-share-twitter`), so existing customizations keep working.
+-   The Twitter target is now **X**: links use the `x.com/intent/post` endpoint, the dropdown label defaults to `'X'` and the icon is the X mark (`shareX`).
+Setting names and CSS classes are unchanged (`lg-share-twitter`), so existing customizations keep working.
 -   The share text is URL-encoded properly in the intent link.
+-   The share button and its dropdown sit together in `.lg-share-outer`, which anchors the menu under the button.
+Custom CSS that positioned `.lg-dropdown` against the toolbar should target that wrapper instead.

 ## Settings